 - 1. F00 Brake: - Select 2: Do not save torque/force to save F103 only in volatile memory. - 2.
-F102 Torque/force feed forward: - Specify the determined value for the base load so that the automatic determination in the event of a load change yields only the difference. - 3.
+F102 Torque/force feed forward: - Enter the determined value for the base load so that only the load difference needs to be adjusted when the load changes. - 3.
 Reduce the correcting process when releasing the brakes by optimizing the velocity controller.